woodonggyu/cti/README.md

 ## Build own Threat Intelligence Platform

-Most commercial TIPs doesn't provide customized.
+Most commercial TIPs doesn't provide customized. (ex. add own threat intelligence)

 This means you can only manage/use the threat intelligence they provide.

 So, I thought we need own platform.
 The recommended platform are: